airbytehq/airbyte/README.md

 ### Contributing

 If you've found a problem with Airbyte, please open a [GitHub issue](https://github.com/airbytehq/airbyte/issues/new/choose).
-To contribute to Airbyte and see our Code of Conduct, please see the [contributing guide](https://docs.airbyte.com/contributing-to-airbyte/).
+To contribute to Airbyte and see our Code of Conduct, please refer to the [contributing guide](https://docs.airbyte.com/contributing-to-airbyte/).
 We have a list of [good first issues](https://github.com/airbytehq/airbyte/labels/contributor-program) that contain bugs that have a relatively limited scope.
 This is a great place to get started, gain experience, and get familiar with our contribution process.

 ### Security